• the Cine-Tourist

 Picture

-This is the staircase that leads up the from junction of the rue Cardinal Dubois and the rue Sainte Eleuthère, at the top of the rue Foyatier.
-The stairs lead to the rue Azais and the Montmartre Reservoir, which we seee here.
+This is the staircase that leads up from the junction of the rue Cardinal Dubois and the rue Sainte Eleuthère, at the top of the rue Foyatier.
+The stairs lead to the rue Azais and the Montmartre Reservoir, which we see here.
 The car carrying the basket comes along the rue Azais and stops at the top of these stairs - though in the first shot it is travelling west to east along the rue Azais, and in the second it is coming east to west.
 Topographical coherence sometime conflicts with directional matching, as here, since the car in both shots is going left to right, but the camera has moved to the other side of the street:

 Picture